SalishSeaCast/SalishSeaNowcast/docs/figures/site_view_fig_metadata.rst

 This section discusses:

 * how to add figure metadata to the :py:mod:`salishsea_site.views.salishseacast` module to make a figure appear on a web page
-* how to run a local instance of the :kbd:`salishsea` website to confirm that the figure is on the web page
+* how to run a local instance of the ``salishsea`` website to confirm that the figure is on the web page

 We'll use the :py:mod:`nowcast.figures.research.tracer_thalweg_and_surface` figure module as an example.

-You should run your local :kbd:`salishsea` website server for testing in a :ref:`NowcastFiguresDevEnv`.
+You should run your local ``salishsea`` website server for testing in a :ref:`NowcastFiguresDevEnv`.
 You can activate it with:

 .. code-block:: bash